 Tiger for Life Week (Fall Semester)

-Students participate in a week of gratitude, including “Bowing Day,” where all campus building are wrapped in purple ribbon signifying a donor’s provision.
+Students participate in a week of gratitude, including “Bowing Day,” where all campus buildings are wrapped in purple ribbon signifying a donor’s provision.
 Students wear purple ribbons signifying that they benefit from gifts to Ouachita.

 Donor Appreciation Day (Spring Semester)

 At about 80% through the academic year, we celebrate the day that student’s tuition “runs out” and donors begin paying the difference.
 Though the day is symbolic, it is a great reminder that tuition, room and board only cover about 80% of what it costs to experience Ouachita.
-Student celebrate Donor Appreciation Day by writing thank you notes to every Annual Fund donor up to that day that year.
+Student celebrate Donor Appreciation Day by writing thank you notes to every Cornerstone Fund donor up to that day that year.

 Students compete in a talent show, sponsored by campus clubs and organizations.
-All proceeds benefit the Ouachita Annual Fund.
+All proceeds benefit the Ouachita Cornerstone Fund.

 All graduating seniors are encouraged to pledge $50 as their “Senior Class Gift.”
 In 2011, the classes began splitting their gift between paying for the Senior Walk and giving their first gift to the Ouachita Cornerstone Fund.
 The class of 2015 gave over $5,000 in first-time pledges to the Cornerstone Fund!